Joan Crawford has five minutes of Man from UNCLE fame…

 However, Sandy and the U.N.C.L.E. agents are caught up with by the dastardly Randolph and his henchmen when they visit each daughter.
 As usually those darn U.N.C.L.E. boys getting there first, this leading to KeyStone cops fights and good conquering evil before moving on to another country and daughter.

-This film is like a more fun. almost tongue in cheek Bond parody.
-All the cast apparently enjoying the silliness of this plot, but this plot let down by those slapstick fight scenes.
+This film is a more fun. almost tongue in cheek Bond parody.
+All the cast apparently enjoying the silliness of this plot, but this plot is let down by those slapstick fight scenes.
 There are some great hammed-up acting appearances from some big names, and it’s a TV treat.

 It also has a groovy disco late sixties scene with a band singing their wee hearts out.
 With Every Mother’s Son’s singing Come on Down to My Boat.
 You almost expect to see Michael Myers as Austin Powers in the middle of the dancing action.
 Instead, there is Herbert Lom in a Trilby (which he wears at all times), which means he looks as out-of-place as your granddad appearing at your school prom.
 Lom looking at his most evil with his motivation for being there, to procure some gold rather than showing his best moves on the dance floor.